jsweetland-bw/local-dev-patcher/README.md

 - `-h` (shared)

 ### General Flow

-The following is the generalized flow the script follows:

 1. Determine the name of the repository if one is not specified.
 2. Determine the full paths for both the repository and the patch files.